GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/aria-valid-attr-value/index.md

 [ARIA](https://www.w3.org/TR/wai-aria-1.1/#role_definitions)
 roles and attributes help screen readers provide missing information about an element.
-For these roles and attributles to make sense, each ARIA `role` supports a specific subset of `aria-*` attributes (see [ARIA roles definitions](https://www.w3.org/TR/wai-aria-1.1/#role_definitions)).
+For these roles and attributes to make sense, each ARIA `role` supports a specific subset of `aria-*` attributes (see [ARIA roles definitions](https://www.w3.org/TR/wai-aria-1.1/#role_definitions)).
 Assistive technologies, like screen readers,